Tony Lewis (musician): Early life

 Lewis was born on 21 December 1957 in the East End of London and grew up in a tough, working-class neighbourhood.
 Music served as a bright spot in his life, and his love for music started early.
-The radio was always on in Lewis' home, and his first influences were classics of the 1960s.
+The radio was always on in Lewis's home, and his first influences were classics of the 1960s.
 At age 9, Lewis first heard the Beatles, and he was immediately hooked by the British rock band.
 Later he became a big fan of T. Rex, David Bowie, the Rolling Stones, and other glam rock bands from the 1970s.

 In secondary school, Lewis took his love of music a step further, forming his first band with Alan Jackman; Lewis played bass guitar, and Jackman played drums.

 A few years later, the two joined up with guitar player John Spinks and formed a progressive rock band they named Sirius B. But in the mid-1970s, the punk rock scene was exploding in London; the progressive music of Sirius B was no longer in demand, and they disbanded.
 Lewis then went out on his own, playing in various local bands and clubs around London, often stepping up to the microphone to sing lead vocals.